jwcmitchell/playbook_famous_phonegap/README.md

 > Homepage at http://www.famousmobileapps.com/

-This book is an opinionated guide of an approach for rapidly developing functional prototypes of mobile applications for iOS, Android, and Mobile Web, so that you can swiftly test product ideas and decide whether they merit additional time and resources.
+This opinionated guide is an approach to rapidly developing functional prototypes of mobile applications for iOS, Android, and Mobile Web, so that you can swiftly test product ideas and decide whether they merit additional time and resources.
 This approach is fast, easy to transition between products, and a solid foundation to build upon when your product gains traction.

 The mobile apps are built primarily using Javascript, with a heavy emphasis on the use of the Famo.us framework for rendering views.
 Android and iOS apps are wrapped in Cordova/Phonegap so they have access to "native" functionality such as the Camera or Contacts.